 Drain the water (reserve it, don’t throw it down the sink!) the haddock has been poaching in.
 Put the haddock onto a plate and let cool before you flake it into little chunks.

 Add the olive oil and your butter to a large pot and warm until the butter is melted.
 Add the onions, garlic, celery, carrot, leek and potatoes and a few peppercorns to the pot – if you don’t like getting the odd whole peppercorn then grind it in.
-Fry over a high heat until they all begin to soften up – ensure you keep stirring otherwise the vegetables on the bottom will not only cook faster than those on the top but may also burn!
+Fry over a medium heat until everything fragrant - about 8 minutes.

 Add the thyme and cook for another minute before adding the reserved liquid you cooked the haddock in.
 Reduce the heat to a light simmer and cook for approx. 10 minutes or until your potatoes have softened.